 Ensure that work controls are in place and that safety requirements are identified.

-If hired at a Level 4 - typically requires a minimum of 8 years of related experience with a Bachelor's degree; or 6 years and a Master's degree; or equivalent experience.
+A Level 3 LBNL Job Classification typically requires a minimum of 5 years of related experience with a Bachelor's degree; or 3 years and a Master's degree; or a PhD without experience; or equivalent experience.

 Experience in making decisions based on stated organizational goals and objectives.
 Ability to analyze and solve complex problems meeting a management or budget goal.